 - Documentation showing United States citizenship or lawful presence as required by federal law.
-Lawful presence means that a person is legally living in the United States according to federal immigration laws. - List of acceptable documents: https://dmv.dc.gov/node/1414691.
+Lawful presence means that a person is legally living in the United States according to federal immigration laws. - For a complete list of acceptable documents, go to: https://dmv.dc.gov/node/1414691.